lmri-met/uspekpy/README.md

 # Define path to CSV file containing the monoenergetic air kerma-to-dose-equivalent conversion coefficients for H*(10)
 my_hk_csv = 'data/h_k_h_amb_10.csv'

-# Define values and relative uncertainty (k=1) of mass energy transfer coefficients of air
+# Define relative uncertainty (k=1) of mass energy transfer coefficients of air
 my_mu_std = 0.01  # fraction of one

 # Initialize a USpekPy object with the defined beam parameters, mass energy transfer coefficients of air